 Yes.
-It's 12pm on 16 February 2018.
+It's 12pm on Friday 8 March 2019.
 By this point we need to know all the details for your entire delegation.
-If we don't know this we won't know if your delegation is eleigible to participate in the ballot.
+If we don't know this we won't know if your delegation is eligible to participate in the ballot.
 And if we don't know you are eligible we won't be able to send out the link to vote.

 We need this information really early so we can check through and prepare the Priority Ballot data and make sure it's going to the right place.